Yoga changed my life. This sacred

 – Mission, Vision, and Yoga for All Policy –

-My mission is to share the practices of yoga, mindfulness, and Reiki through offering experiences that are accessible, affordable, and welcoming to all beings.
+My mission is to share the practices of Yoga and energy work through offering experiences that are accessible, affordable, and welcoming to all beings.

-My vision is to inspire people to invest in themselves and their communities, find their purpose, and recognize their inner spark so that we may embrace life’s mysteries with compassion and ease.
+My vision is to inspire people to energetically invest in themselves and their communities, find their purpose, and uncover their inner wisdom so that we may embrace life’s mysteries together, with compassion and ease.

 – Certifications + Trainings –